 SandRidge, which has shifted its focus from natural gas to oil in reaction to falling natural gas prices, made a steep cut late last year to its estimates on how much oil it believes it can recover from key wells in the Mississippian.

 Ward bought into SandRidge's predecessor and took over the company in 2006 after leaving Chesapeake Energy (CHK.N) - a company he co-founded with Aubrey McClendon.

 Chesapeake had to contend with its own governance and performance problems last year, and McClendon has been stripped of his title of chairman of that company as a result.

-(Reporting by Michael Erman; Editing by Sriraj Kalluvila, Theodore d'Afflisio and Nick Zieminski)
+(Reporting by Michael Erman in New York and Anna Drive in Houston; Editing by Sriraj Kalluvila, Theodore d'Afflisio, Nick Zieminski, Leslie Adler)